 - Salt to taste

 - 1 cup of queso fresco, feta cheese, or grated mozzarella

 - Maiz tostado or cancha corn nuts

 - Chopped cilantro and green onions

 - Ecuadorian aji hot sauce

-- Prepare a refrito or base for the soup by heating the canola oil over medium heat in a large soup pot; add the diced onions, minced garlic cloves, cumin, and achiote powder.
+- Prepare a refrito or base for the soup by heating the oil over medium heat in a large soup pot; add the diced onions, minced garlic cloves, cumin, and achiote powder.
 Cook, stirring frequently, until the onions are tender, about 5 minutes.

 - Add the potatoes to the pot and mix until they are coated with the refrito.
 Continue cooking for about 5 minutes, stirring a every couple of minutes.